carpentries-incubator/gap-lesson/episodes/01-command-line.md

 completions of the identifier.
 Try, for example, to enter `GroupHomomorphismByImages` or `NaturalHomomorphismByNormalSubgroup` using completion.

-The way functions are named in GAP might help to memorize or even guess names of library functions.
+The way functions are named in GAP will hopefully help you to memorize or even guess names of library functions.
 If a variable name consists of several words then the first letter of each word is capitalized (remember that GAP is case-sensitive!).
 Further details on naming conventions used in GAP are documented in the GAP manual [here](http://www.gap-system.org/Manuals/doc/ref/chap5.html#X81F732457F7BC851).
+Functions with names which are `ALL_CAPITAL_LETTERS` are internal functions not intended for general use.
+Use them with extreme care!

 It is important to remember that GAP is case-sensitive.
 For example, the following input causes an error